ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

        passed to the remainder of the algorithm and MUST include the value of the "d=" tag from each checked DKIM signature.

-   4. Perform SPF validation checks.
-The results of this step are passed to the remainder of the algorithm and MUST include the domain name used to complete the SPF check.